-Example: EVE Corporate Licensing for 5 Editor users.
+Example: EVE Corporate Licensing for 5 Lab-Editor users.

 License model below includes:

-- Two administrator accounts necessary for EVE Corporate labs and other user accounts management - Five Editor-role based accounts.
-The Editor role is restricted to a shared and a personal folder and has permissions to create, delete, or modify additional folders, labs, and nodes within them.
+- Two administrator accounts necessary for EVE Corporate labs and other user accounts management (Mandatory Base license) - Five Lab-Editor role-based accounts.
+The Lab-Editor role is restricted to a shared and a personal folder and has permissions to create, delete, or modify additional folders, labs, and nodes within them.